 A gilt-framed photo of the 'team' together with everybody's signatures, is very sentimental.

-This could be a new working tool, or even an executive toy.
+This could be a new working tool such as a Leatherman multipurpose tool, or even an executive toy.
 If it can be engraved, engrave it!

 This is best for junior people who may not have the item, and having it conferred to them indicates that they have stepped up in their skills/career to now use it.
 Like a graduation of sorts.

 It can also be an item that is notorious for being broken/misplaced, so that engraving it serves a very practical purpose.
-Maybe they'll look after this one!
+Maybe they'll look after this one, or at least get it back!

 What personality did that person bring to work?
 What other skills outside of the profession did they share?